Juniper/splitcopy/README.md

 # Arguments

-`filepath`          Mandatory, the path to the file you want to copy
+`filepath` Mandatory, path to the src file you want to copy
-`host`              Mandatory, the host to connect to, with sshd listening on port 22
+`userhost` Mandatory, username and host to connect to, in format user@host
-`user`              Mandatory, the username to connect with
-`-p or --password`  Optional, if you'd rather not have your password stored in shell history, you can omit this and it'll prompt you instead
+`--pwd`    Optional, password to auth with.
+If you'd rather not have the password stored in shell history, you can omit this and it'll prompt you instead
-`-d or --destdir`   Optional, directory to put file
+`--dst`    Optional, directory to put file.
+The default is /var/tmp/
-`-s or --scp`       Optional, use scp instead of ftp to transfer files
+`--scp`    Optional, use scp instead of ftp to transfer files
-`-g or --get`       Optional, copy from remote to local host
+`--get`    Optional, copy from remote to local host

 # Example FTP transfer (default method)

 ```
-$ ./splitcopy.py jselective-update-ppc-J1.1-14.2R5-S3-J1.1.tgz 192.168.1.1 lab
+$ ./splitcopy.py /var/tmp/jselective-update-ppc-J1.1-14.2R5-S3-J1.1.tgz lab@192.168.1.1
 Password:
 checking remote port(s) are open...
 using FTP for file transfer